robecilla/redditql/README.md

 Nginx is sitting in front which proxies requests to Node.js GraphQL server that uses Prisma 2 to talk to a Postgresql database running in a container.

-A Redis image is also there to manage sessions.
+A Redis container is also running to manage sessions.

-Dokku manages all the images as well as deployments.
+Dokku manages all the containers as well as deployments.

 ### Tech stack